boochow/hvcc_nts1mkii/README.md

 A separate repository containing sample patches for this project is available at:

 [https://github.com/boochow/nts1mkii_hvcc_examples](https://github.com/boochow/nts1mkii_hvcc_examples)

+All examples for [logue SDK v1](https://github.com/boochow/loguesdk_hvcc_examples) are also compatible with this project.

 ## Receiving Parameters in Your Pure Data Patch